niklaushirt/cp4waiops-training/content/Installing AI Manager/install_aimanager_00.md

    EOF
    ```

-This takes some time depending on what region of ROKS you have chosen.
+> 💡 This takes some time depending on what region of ROKS you have chosen.

-Wait **up to 45 minutes** for the installation to complete.
+> ❗ Wait **up to 45 minutes** for the installation to complete.
+The next step explains how to follow the installation progress.

 > This works only on IBM ROKS.